supercollider/supercollider.github.io/community/mailing-lists.md

 ## sc-dev

-The sc-devel mailing list provides the main forum for discussion about SuperCollider development.
+The sc-dev mailing list provides the main forum for discussion about SuperCollider development.

 <ul>
 	<li><a href="http://www.listarc.bham.ac.uk/marchives/sc-dev/">browse archives</a></li>